ReSP-Lab/2024-loco-security-sustainability-artifact/README.md

 Once GMT is installed and configured, start the GMT containers using Docker Compose.
 Refer to the [GMT documentation](https://docs.green-coding.io/docs/installation/installation-linux/) for detailed instructions.

+### 4. Select setup.sh Options

+The GMT use the `usage_scenario.yaml` as a kind of compose file to orchestrate the container containing the processes to be monitored.
+In the `usage_scenario.yaml` file, choose to launch or not the [`setup.sh`](simulator/setup.sh) script with additional options
+The `setup.sh` script supports the following options:

+- `--send-gui-to-vnc`: Redirects the GUI to `localhost:5900` through a VNC server for real-time monitoring.
+- `--use-host-as-dns`: Configures the container to use the host as a DNS server, useful when running PiHole or other DNS services on the host.
 ### 4. Run the Automation Tool with GMT Monitoring

 We provide a script, [`measure_scenarios.sh`](gmt/measure_scenarios.sh), to automate the process of running the scenarios and monitoring them with GMT.
 Follow these steps: